-In the study of painted artefacts, important information can be obtained by displaying features hidden under the surface pictorial layers, such as underdrawings and pentimenti.
-Since this kind of information is often not accessible by the naked eye, non-destructive techniques for the inner inspections of artworks are needed.
-For this purpose, optical methods based on the use of infrared (IR) radiation are nowadays considered effective tools for the analysis of subsurface features in Cultural Heritage (CH) [1], [2] items.
-Among these methods, infrared reflectography (IRR) is the most adopted technique, mainly employing radiation in the near infrared range.
-In particular, near-IR reflectography (NIR) provides information about the very first layers beneath the painted one [3], [4], thus allowing to detect underdrawings and subsurface elements by means of several types of imaging devices [5]–[9].
-All these approaches explore the artwork layered structure through the IR images recording with an increasing resolution and, consequentially, costs [10], [11].
+In the study of painted artefacts, important information can be obtained by exposing features hidden under the surface pictorial layers, such as underdrawings and pentimenti.
+Since this kind of information is often not accessible to the naked eye, non-destructive techniques for the inner inspection of artworks are needed.
+For this purpose, optical methods based on the use of infrared (IR) radiation are nowadays considered effective tools for the analysis of subsurface features in cultural heritage (CH) [1], [2] items.
+Among these methods, infrared reflectography (IRR) is the most commonly adopted technique, primarily employing radiation in the near infrared range.
+In particular, near-IR reflectography (NIR) provides information about the very first layers beneath the painted layer [3], [4], thus allowing the detection of underdrawings and subsurface elements by means of different types of imaging device [5]-[9].
+All these approaches explore the artwork’s layered structure through IR images, which record with increasing resolution and, consequently, at increasing cost [10], [11].

-Most of the interesting underlying elements on an artefact with a stratigraphic structure are often beneath multiple layers of painting and materials.
-In this respect, the use of mid-infrared range (3-5 m) imaging analyses makes possible to increase the depth range of non-destructive investigation and, consequentially, to reach integrative and complementary information with the respect to those achievable using only NIR techniques [12].
+The most interesting underlying elements of an artefact with a stratigraphic structure are often beneath multiple layers of painting and materials.
+In this respect, the use of mid-infrared range (3–5 m) imaging analyses makes it possible to increase the depth range of non-destructive investigations and, thus, to reach integrative and complementary information that would not be achievable using only NIR techniques [12].

-In recent years, imaging techniques operating in the mid-infrared range have been employed on different kind of painted artefacts, such as wooden/canvas paintings [13] and illuminations [14] by using either pulsed thermography (PT) or and mid-infrared reflectography (MIR).
+In recent years, imaging techniques operating in the mid-infrared range have been employed on different kinds of painted artefact, such as wooden/canvas paintings [13] and illuminations [14], by using either pulsed thermography (PT) and/or mid-infrared reflectography (MIR).

-PT is based on the detection of the time- dependent distribution of the IR radiation emitted from the sample surface following the heating induced by the absorption of a short light pulse in the visible range (VIS).
-This technique has proved to be able to characterize the main surface and subsurface elements of CH artefacts [15]–[17], providing information on both the conservative state and subsurface graphical and pictorial features, such as underdrawings and pentimenti [18].
-Similar items have also been investigated by using MIR, which collects the images right after the beginning of the illumination of the sample with mid-infrared radiation, thus allowing to reduce stray effects on the reflectographic image caused by the mid-infrared radiation emitted because of the sample heating.
+PT is based on the detection of the time- dependent distribution of IR radiation emitted from the sample surface following heating induced by the absorption of a short light pulse in the visible range (VIS).
+This technique has proved to be able to characterise the main surface and subsurface elements of CH artefacts [15]-[17], providing information on both the conservative state and subsurface graphical and pictorial features, such as underdrawings and pentimenti [18].
+Similar items have also been investigated using MIR, which collects the images immediately after the beginning of the illumination of the sample with mid-infrared radiation, thus allowing a reduction in the number of stray effects on the reflectographic image caused by the mid-infrared radiation emitted from the heating of the sample.

-The novel approach proposed in this work is based on the combined use of the two mid-wave infrared imaging techniques, usually carried out by means of separate set up, to obtain complementary information on the artwork.
-In this approach, the same IR camera is used to record both thermograms and reflectograms corresponding to the same painting area.
-By so doing, the comparative analysis of the two recorded images allows a better understating of the features revealed by the adopted techniques, which can be further improved by a combined numerical processing of the images.
+The novel approach proposed in this work is based on the combined use of the two mid-wave infrared imaging techniques, usually carried out by means of a separate setup, to obtain complementary information on the artwork.
+In this approach, the same IR camera is used to record both the thermograms and reflectograms corresponding to the same area of the painting.
+By so doing, the comparative analysis of the two recorded images allows a better understating of the features revealed by the adopted techniques, which can be further improved by the combined numerical processing of the images.

-In the framework of the project ADAMO [19], the proposed integrated use of PT and MIR has been adopted to the depth resolved investigation of three paintings on canvas, dating from the XVII century and belonging to the Baroque period, in order to detect subsurface features and structural elements.
+In the framework of this ADAMO project [19], the proposed integrated use of PT and MIR has been adopted for the depth-resolved investigation of three paintings on canvas, dating from the XVII century and belonging to the Baroque period, in order to detect subsurface features and structural elements.

 the baroque paintings